-The term extinction refers to reducing behaviours, in this case, compulsions or rituals previously learned by association with your feared obsessions.
+The term extinction refers to reducing behaviours, such as compulsions or rituals previously learned by association with your feared obsessions.

 To fully grasp why extinction is a necessary part of ERP, it helps to understand how compulsive behaviours develop in the first instance.

 Consequences shape behaviour, and they can be both good and bad.
 You go to work every week for 40 years of your life, as the consequences of receiving a salary each month reinforce you to go to work.
 Money in your bank account is an example of a positive reinforcer.
-Getting told you did a good job, getting a bonus are both positive reinforcers.
+Getting told you did a good job and a bonus are positive reinforcers.

-Reinforcers can give you something good, such as pleasure or taking away something you did not like.
+Reinforcers can give you something good, such as pleasure or take away something you did not like.

-Extinction occurs when your reinforcer no longer takes away discomfort or gives you something pleasurable.
-You might not go to work every day if you no longer received the reinforcer of a salary.
+Extinction occurs when your reinforcer no longer removes discomfort or gives you something pleasurable.
+You might not go to work every day if you no longer receive the reinforcer of a salary.

-ERP utilises operant conditioning; when you do not reward a behaviour, it becomes extinct; it starts to go away.
+ERP utilises operant conditioning; when you do not reward a behaviour, it becomes extinct and starts to disappear.
 The behaviour of going back to check you locked the door is rewarding as it lowers your anxiety and answers your doubt.
 Hence, you repeat this rewarding behaviour, and it becomes a compulsion.
-When you stop going back to check, you are starting to undo the rewarding behaviour of checking.
+When you stop going back to check, you start to undo the rewarding behaviour of checking.
 Going back to check will become extinct, meaning that compulsion, the urge to check, will be gone as it is no longer rewarding.

 You can break this cycle by refraining from carrying out your compulsions.
 Refraining is the response prevention part of Exposure and Response Prevention.
 Stopping the compulsions in a controlled way through ERP eliminates the reinforcement given to the obsession.
 It results in the extinction of previously rewarded behaviours.

-Now that you understand how ERP works, the remainder of this article shall focus on how to do Exposure Response Prevention for yourself.
+Now that you understand how ERP works, this article shall focus on Exposure Response Prevention for yourself.

 Important.
 When not to use ERP.
-If you have thoughts of harm towards yourself or other people, you need to meet with a licensed mental health professional in person to help you with your obsessions.
+If you have thoughts of harming yourself or others, you need to meet with a licensed mental health professional to help you with your obsessions.

 How to do Exposure Response Prevention